janis-commerce/client-settings/README.md

 If a setting value is not present in the `settings` DB table/collection, it will return the default value, defined in the definition file.
 Alsoo, the class automatically caches the values of each setting once they are required.

-### ClientSettingsError

-The Error class that is rejected when getting a setting value.

-### ClientIndexes

-The indexes of the `settings` table/collection, to be used along with [Mongodb Index Creator](https://www.npmjs.com/package/@janiscommerce/mongodb-index-creator) package, as per-client indexes.

-### ServerlessHelperHooks

-A function that returns the hooks to use with [sls-helper](https://www.npmjs.com/package/sls-helper) and [sls-helper-plugin-janis](https://www.npmjs.com/package/sls-helper-plugin-janis).

-It receives an object as argument with the following optional properties:

-- `includes` To add some custom include in the `UpdateSettingsApi`

-## OpenAPI Specification

-There is a demo of the OpenAPI specification for the `GetSettingsApi` and`UpdateSettingsApi` on [Github](https://github.com/janis-commerce/client-settings/tree/master/docs/schemas/setting).
-To implement them, remember to:

-- Replace `{YOUR-SERVICE}` in the `x-janis-permissions` in both schemas
-- Add this permission to you services permissions declarations
-- Add the `Settings` tag to you OpenAPI base file